Persistence in Financial Connectedness and Systemic Risk: Measuring Transitory and Persistent Connections

 Before introducing our network measures, we define the time varying spectral density of $\bX_{t,T}$ at frequency $\omega$ which is locally the same as the spectral density of $\widetilde{\bX}_t(u)$ at $u=t/T$ as a Fourier transform of VMA($\infty$) filtered series as

 The time-varying spectral density is a key quantity for understanding frequency dynamics.
 It describes the distribution of the time varying covariance of $\bX_{t,T}$ over frequency components $\omega$.
+The local spectral density captures the influence of the time-varying parameters through the impulse transfer functions $\bPsi(u,e^{-i\omega}),\: \bPsi(u,e^{+i\omega}) $ above.
 Using the spectral representation for the local covariance that is associated with the local spectral density,

 we can naturally introduce time-varying frequency domain counterparts of variance decompositions.
-In turn, this allows us to define dynamic adjacency matrices that contain network structures with different degrees of persistence.
+This is important since, as \cite{diebold2014} note, we can view the variance decomposition matrix as an adjacency matrix forming asymmetric connections among a system of variables.
+In our case, this allows us to define dynamic adjacency matrices with different degrees of persistence.